perkycrow/perky/core/Readme.md

 ### Registry
 A key-value store with event emitting capabilities.
 Used throughout the system to manage collections of objects with consistent access patterns and lifecycle management.

+### ModuleRegistry
+Extends Registry to provide specialized module management capabilities.
+Handles automatic initialization and lifecycle management of modules, with support for parent-child relationships and automatic binding.
+Manages module registration, unregistration, and lifecycle events propagation.

 ### Manifest
 Stores and manages application metadata, configuration, resource descriptors, and aliases.
 Handles serialization and deserialization for saving and loading application state.